 How we promote IHL.
-The American Red Cross of the Silicon Valley educates the public regarding international humanitarian law and humanitarian values through classes, discussions and events (film screenings, subject expert talks, and panel sessions).
+The American Red Cross educates the public regarding international humanitarian law and humanitarian values through classes, discussions and events (film screenings, subject expert talks, and panel sessions).

 The Born on the Battlefield course offered by the chapter to internal audiences discusses the international scope of the Red Cross and includes material about the Geneva Conventions, the basic rules of international humanitarian law, and the role of the Red Cross in international humanitarian crises.

 The American Red Cross, in collaboration with the global Red Cross Movement, helps reconnect families that have been separated internationally by armed conflicts, disasters, migration, and other humanitarian crises.
 In situations such as these, normal means of communication break down, families are split up and people go missing.

 How we can help.
 The American Red Cross can: